Skip to main content

 Test result delays

-Sometimes it can take a while to get back lab, imaging (x-ray, scan), procedure or biopsy results.
+Sometimes it can take a while to get results back for lab tests, imaging (x-ray, scan) tests, procedures, or biopsy .
 This can be even harder to deal with when you’re waiting to get test results to see if it’s cancer or if cancer has come back.
-It’s scary to find out about a change in blood counts, or a tumor or mass (lump) and not know if it’s cancer.

-Waiting for these results can be a frightening time, and people can go through some strong emotions, including disbelief, anxiety, fear, anger, and sadness.
+While waiting for these results, concerns and emotions may come up.
 It’s important to know that it’s normal for you and the patient to have these feelings.
 Some people find comfort in talking with other people about what’s going on, while others wish to keep it very private.
 Try to respect the patient’s wishes during this time.

 Treatment delays

 Planning cancer treatment takes time.
 Most people want to start treatment right away.
-They worry that the extra time taken to do tests or make decisions will take up precious time that could be spent fighting the cancer.
+They worry that the extra time taken to do tests or make decisions will take up time that could be spent treating the cancer.

-Cancer treatment should start very soon after diagnosis, but for most cancers, it won’t hurt to wait a few weeks to begin treatment.
+Cancer treatment should start very soon after diagnosis, but for most cancers, it’s okay to wait a few weeks to begin treatment.
 This gives the person with cancer time to talk about all their treatment options with the cancer care team, family, and friends, and then decide what’s best for them.

 The patient might also want to get a second opinion on what’s the best treatment.
-This is often a good idea, especially if the patient can see a doctor experienced in treating their type of cancer.
+This maybe a good idea, especially if the patient can see a doctor who has more experience in treating their type of cancer.
 A second opinion can give the person with cancer more information and help them feel more confident about choosing a treatment plan.
 Learn more in Seeking a Second Opinion.

 If you or the patient is worried that treatment isn’t starting right away, discuss your concerns with the cancer care team and be sure that any delays will not cause more problems.